MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 ## Define who can respond to a survey

-Consider a scenario where you have created a survey to collect customer feedback when a support case is resolved.
-In this scenario, you will require feedback from the people outside of your organization.
-To accomplish this, you will select the option **Anyone with the link can respond** in the survey settings.
+Consider a scenario where you've created a survey to collect customer feedback when a support case is resolved.
+In this scenario, you'll require feedback from the people outside your organization.
+To accomplish this, you select the option **Anyone with the link can respond** in the survey settings.
 More information: [Anyone with the link can respond](#anyone-with-the-link-can-respond)

-Let's consider another scenario where you have created a survey to collect feedback about an internal organization event and you want only the people in your organization to respond to the survey.
-To accomplish this, you will select the option **Only people in my organization can respond** in the survey settings.
+Let's consider another scenario where you've created a survey to collect feedback about an internal organization event and you want only the people in your organization to respond to the survey.
+To accomplish this, you select the option **Only people in my organization can respond** in the survey settings.
 More information: [Only people in my organization can respond](#only-people-in-my-organization-can-respond)

-Let's now see the options you can select to define who can respond to a survey and select options whether to record the respondent's name and limit the respondent to submit only one response.
+Let's now explore the options you can select to define who can respond to a survey, and the options whether to record the respondent's name and/or limit the respondent to submit only one response.

 ### Anyone with the link can respond